kejkun1992/labyrinth_game/README.md

 # labyrinth_game

- A game that helps to develop kinesthetic intelligence
+A game that helps to develop spatial intelligence